Kale-Wu/mcp-file-summary/README.md

 # mcp-file-summary
-An MCP (Model Context Protocol) tool for summarizing general files with recommendations on a local device.
+An MCP (Model Context Protocol) tool for etting file metadata to an AI model.